temporalio/documentation/docs-src/concepts/introduction-to-typescript-sdk.md

 Type safety is enhanced by typed Workflow and Activity handles.

 The SDK is based on V8 isolates and provides errors at build time.
-It offers asynchronous founctions and a microtask scheduler, which can provide predictable execution of async code.
+It offers asynchronous functions and a microtask scheduler, which can provide predictable execution of async code.

 ## What programming skills and experiences are useful when using the TypeScript SDK?